 Visit A State Park Instead

 New Jersey has so little shoreline but so many shore-goers.
-If you aren’t a fan of the crowds (or shore traffic!) we suggest visiting a local state park instead.
+If you aren’t a fan of the crowds (or shore traffic!) we suggest visiting a local state park for Cherry Blossoms instead.
 If you are looking to get outside, enjoy the sun, hang with your the family, pets, kids, and some good BBQ, a New Jersey State Park may be just the spot!
 We have a great map to help you find a local State Park or Recreation Area to visit in New Jersey.

 Although there are plenty of GREAT places to visit throughout New Jersey, sometimes others are more crowded, taking the spotlight away from lesser known spots.
 Be sure to sign up for the NJspots newsletters for the latest guides and helpful information about places and events throughout New Jersey.
 Don’t forget to tag your favorite spots with #NJspots!